jbexta/AgentPilot/README.md

 ## Features

-### 📄 Code Interpreter
+### 💻 Code Interpreter

-Open-Interpreter is integrated into OpenAgent, and can either be used as an independent agent, or it can be used only when it needs to be, saving significant costs for a general use agent.
+Open-Interpreter is integrated into OpenAgent, and can either be used standalone as a plugin or it can be used only when it needs to be, saving significant costs for a general use agent.

 By default, code automatically runs in 5 seconds and can be stopped, edited and re-run.

+### 🔌 Agent Plugins
+Easily plug in your own agents.
+Current agents included in this code base are (with some known bugs):
+- Mem GPT
+- Open Interpreter

+### 📥 Context Blocks
+A customisable list of context blocks are available to all agents, and can be used within their system message with placeholders.
+This is useful for reusability and consistency across multiple Agents.

 ### 📄 Tasks